TheSquarePotatoMan/MaterialFire/README.md

 # MaterialFire
-+ Removes scrollbar, menu button, page action button and full screen animation
++ Removes scrollbar, menu button, page action button and full screen notification
 + Overflow button is used as a 'replacement' for the menu button
 + Replaces some icons and adds animations to all buttons, the tabs and the urlbar